Iman060/AgroPro/README.md

 ## 🎯 Overview

-AgroPro is a logic-heavy, event-based farm management system designed to help farmers:
+AqroVix is a logic-heavy, event-based farm management system designed to help farmers:

 - **Track multiple fields and crop batches** with detailed history
 - **Monitor crop health** using status history (not just current status)